Text consolidated by Valsts valodas centrs (State

 1. Until 30 April 2004, construction services provided to a

-zone capital company or a licensed capital company, a free port
+zone capital company or licensed capital company, a free port

-authority or a zone authority by a person taxable with the value
+authority or zone authority by a person taxable with value added

-added tax in the free zone shall be taxable with the zero per
+tax in the free zone shall be taxable with the zero per cent rate

-cent rate of the value added.
-The zero per cent rate of the value
+of value added tax.
+The zero per cent rate of value added tax

-added tax shall, until 30 April 2004, also be applied to those
+shall, until 30 April 2004, also be applied to those construction

-construction services which are provided by taxable persons to a
+services which are provided by taxable persons to a free port

-free port authority or a zone authority outside the territory of
+authority or zone authority outside of the territory of free

 [22 May 2003; 19 December 2006]